 Big Data Analytics

 Big data is now a reality: The volume, variety and velocity of data coming into your organization continue to reach unprecedented levels.
-This phenomenal growth means that not only must you understand big data in order to decipher the information that truly counts, but you also must understand the possibilities of what you can do with big data analytics.
+This phenomenal growth means that not only must you understand big data in order to decipher the information that truly counts, but you also must understand the possibilities of big data analytics.

 What is big data analytics?

-- White paper: Bringing the Power of SAS to Hadoop
+- Bringing the power of SAS to Hadoop (white paper)

-- sascom Magazine: Busting 10 Myths About Hadoop
+- Busting 10 myths about Hadoop (sascom magazine)

 The big data market is growing as organizations scramble to harness predictive analytics.